-The IS 250's 2.5-liter V-6 develops more than 200 horsepower and more than 180 pounds-feet of torque.
-When equipped with the standard six-speed manual transmission, the automaker says the sedan can accelerate from zero to 60 mph in the high 7-second range.
-A new six-speed automatic transmission is optional for the rear-drive IS 250 and standard for the all-wheel-drive model.
+The IS 250's 2.5-liter V-6 develops 204 horsepower and 185 pounds-feet of torque.
+When equipped with the standard six-speed manual transmission, the automaker says the sedan can accelerate from zero to 60 mph in 7.9 seconds.
+A six-speed automatic transmission is optional for the rear-drive IS 250 and standard for the all-wheel-drive model.

 People Who Viewed this Car Also Viewed

 Select up to three models to compare with the 2008 Lexus IS 250.